marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Help us improving by reporting a bug
+about: Report a functional error in Passwords
 labels: bug
 ---